danielobrien-bme/ECG/README.md

 # ECG
-Electrocardiography and Photoplethysmography code for a PIC18F4525 microcontroller on breadboard circuitry
+Electrocardiography and Photoplethysmography code for a PIC18F4525 microcontroller on breadboard circuitry in C